timm/six/src/hillc.md

 ## 1) High-level idea (one-paragraph)

 We want to find inputs x that make an objective f(x) small (or large).

 Random search draws many candidates at random and remembers the best.

-Hill-climbing here uses a short loop: draw many candidates from a current proposal distribution, keep the best few (the "elite" set), and fit the next proposal to those elites.
-Repeating this concentrates the proposal where good solutions live.
-That simple loop is the Cross-Entropy Method (CEM) / estimation-of-distribution approach in one dimension.
+ Hill-climbing here uses a short loop:

+ - draw many candidates from a current proposal distribution...
+ - ... keep the best few (the "elite" set), and fit the next proposal to those elites.
+ -  repeating this concentrates the proposal where good solutions live.

+ (Aside that   simple loop is the Cross-Entropy Method (CEM) / estimation-of-distribution approach .)

 ## 2) Minimal CEM sampler (put this at the top of any lecture)
 This tiny pseudocode shows the whole algorithm in plain steps.
+This code only handles the very simple case of a model with one variable.

 ```
 μ := initial mean
 σ2 := initial variance
 repeat until convergence or max iterations:
   X := draw N samples from Normal(μ, σ2)
-  score each x in X with S(x) = objective(x)
+  score each x in X with f(x) = objective(x)
   elites := top Ne points from X by score
   μ := mean(elites)
   σ2 := variance(elites)  (use small floor if zero)